staceytay/dns-resolver/README.md

 # Rust DNS Resolver

 Toy DNS resolver written in Rust, inspired by Julia Evans' [Implement DNS in a weekend](https://implement-dns.wizardzines.com).
+I also wrote about the experience of working on this [here](https://stace.dev/writing-a-dns-resolver/).

 ## Features
 - [x] Return IP address for A record queries